 of determining such member's taxable income.
-41 Generally, the regulations provided that the aggregate of deductions for interest expense would be considered related to all income-producing activities and properties of the taxpayer, and thus was allocable to all gross income of the taxpayer.
+Generally, the regulations provided that the aggregate of deductions for interest expense would be considered related to all income-producing activities and properties of the taxpayer, and thus was allocable to all gross income of the taxpayer.
 This treatment of interest expense was based on the approach that money is fungible and that interest expense is attributable to all activities and property regardless of the purpose for incurring the interest expense.
-The regulations contained a narrow exception to the general apportionment of interest expense for interest on certain nonrecourse debt.
-42 The 1977 regulations included two methods for the apportionment of interest expense: the asset method and the gross income method.
+The regulations contained a narrow exception to the general apportionment of interest expense for incursion to the general apportionment of interest expense: the asset method and the gross income method.
 In establishing the asset method as the preferred method, the regulations stated:

 Normally, the deduction for interest expense relates more closely to the amount of capital utilized or invested in an activity or property than to the gross income generated therefrom, and therefore the deduction for interest should normally be apportioned on the basis of asset values.
 Indebtedness permits the taxpayer to acquire or retain different kinds of assets that may produce substantially different yields of gross income in relation to their value.
-Thus, apportionment of an interest deduction on such basis as gross income may not be reasonable.43
+Thus, apportionment of an interest deduction on such basis as gross income may not be reasonable.